fgr1986/synoploss/README.md

 2. Our code trains networks on 3000-spikes accumulated frames, but preserves the corresponding raw spike trains for use at higher time resolution for testing on spiking networks.
 To generate data in the right format, you can use the file `generate_DV4_dataset.py`.
-For this, you will also need the `aer4manager` software, available in a separate repository.
+For this, you will also need the `aermanager` software, available in a [separate repository](https://gitlab.com/aiCTX/AERManager).
+That repository contains a detailed tutorial on how to generate the data.

 3. You can now train the models using the `train.py` file.
 This will train many models, with a range of target values for the SynOp loss.
 Add the `--quantize_training` flag if you would like to add quantization-aware training.
 Models are saved in the `models/` folder.